EOEPCA/keycloak-opa-plugin/README.md

 ### Policy configuration

 Policies can meanwhile be created and configured via the Keycloak Admin UI.
-It is possible to configure all the properties listed below.
+It is possible to configure all the attributes listed below.

 Additionally, it is still possible (but not recommended any more) to place a configuration file in the configured OPA policy directory.
 The base name